plottertools/vpype-gcode/README.md

   --help              Show this message and exit.
 ```

+You can provide the path to a file for the `OUTPUT` parameter or you can use `-` to output the result to the standard output.

 # Profiles
 This plugin supports different output profiles which configure the way the resulting output is formatted.
 Output profiles are flexible in a way that they can also be used to generate non gcode files, i.e. JSON or CSV files.